 Highlights: Views start within 15 minutes of hiking; great views of the Saskatchewan Glacier; option to hike to the ridgecrest – which few people do.

-Big effort reward ratio on this hike.
-Nothing like amazing glacier views within a short time of starting the trail!
-One of the best wildflower hikes in the Rockies if your timing is good.
+It’s not a lot of work to hike to Helen Lake but count on a full day’s hike if you go all the way to Cirque Peak.
+Expect amazing glacier views within a short time of starting the trail!
+This is of the best wildflower hikes in the Rockies if your timing is good.

-Distance: 14 km return for the ridge above the lake.
+Distance: 14 km return for the ridge above Helen Lake.

 Elevation gain: 550 m (1,804 feet) to ridge above the lake plus 493 m (1,617 feet) to the summit of Cirque Peak.